US STOCKS-Wall Street weighed down by Apple

 By Yashaswini Swamynathan

-Sept 8 Apple weighed on U.S. stocks on Thursday, a day after the tech giant unveiled the new iPhone 7 that failed to impress Wall Street.
+Sept 8 U.S. stocks were lower on Thursday as a drop in Apple shares weighed, a day after the tech giant unveiled the new iPhone 7 that failed to impress Wall Street.

-Apple fell 2.3 percent to $105.82, its steepest decline since June 24 when Britain's vote to leave the European Union unleashed a massive selloff.
+Apple fell 2.2 percent to $105.98, its steepest decline since June 24 when the markets witnessed a broad selloff following the Brexit vote result.

-The world's most valuable public company also said it would not release first-weekend sales of the new iPhone, limiting analysts' early visibility into the popularity of the product.

 U.S. stocks have been trading in a tight range in recent months, even as they hover near record levels, due to growing uncertainty over interest rates.